-The majority perspective.
-The remaining authors have a different perspective on the results.
-First, the failure to find significant effects with the three secondary criteria, and the non-significant effect of exclusion criteria type in the multilevel moderator meta-analysis, represent a great deal of uncertainty regarding the robustness of any ‘unaware’ EC effect.
+The majority of the remaining authors have a different perspective on the results.
+First, the failure to find significant effects with the three secondary criteria and the non-significant effect of exclusion criteria type in the multilevel moderator meta-analysis create considerable uncertainty regarding the robustness of any ‘unaware’ EC effect.
 Moreover, additional exploratory analyses conduced on the present data by some of the co-authors suggest that there is no good evidence for ‘unaware’ EC effects.
-For example, an analyse that distinguish between independent sets of fully unaware, partially aware, and fully aware participants found a non-significant EC effect in ‘unaware’ participants (Stahl & Corneille, 2020).
-A meta-analysis using a stricter compound awareness criterion that prioritized sensitivity to awareness found a non-significant and near-zero effect (Hussey & Hughes, 2020).
-And, a Bayesian analysis of the data did not provide convincing evidence in favor of ‘unaware’ EC under any of the exclusion criteria (Kurdi & Ferguson, 2020).
+For example, an analysis that distinguishes between independent sets of fully unaware, partially aware, and fully aware participants found a non-significant EC effect in ‘fully unaware’ participants (Stahl & Corneille, 2020); a meta-analysis using a stricter compound awareness criterion that prioritized sensitivity to awareness found a non-significant and near-zero effect (Hussey & Hughes, 2020); and a Bayesian analysis of the data did not provide convincing evidence in favor of ‘unaware’ EC under any of the exclusion criteria (Kurdi & Ferguson, 2020).

 Second, the ‘success’ of a replication can also be defined in ways other than statistical significance, which may aid the interpretation of the results.
 Previous large-scale replication efforts in psychology have noted a marked decrease in the effect sizes observed between original and replication studies (Open Science Collaboration, 2015).
-We observed a similar result here: even the largest meta-analytic effect size we observed among the four exclusion criteria (g = 0.12 using the Olson & Fazio, 2001 exclusion criterion) was approximately half that observed in the meta-analysis of published literature (g = 0.20) and less than half of that observed in the original study (g = 0.27).
+We observed a similar result here: even the largest meta-analytic effect size that we observed among the four exclusion criteria (g = 0.12 using the Olson & Fazio, 2001, exclusion criterion) was approximately half that observed in the meta-analysis of published literature (g = 0.20) and less than half of that observed in the original study (g = 0.27).
 Results demonstrated that observed power in the published literature is therefore extremely low (median power = 0.14).
-Together, these two points suggest the published literature on the surveillance task reports significant results at a rate far above what one should expect in the absence of publication bias or selective reporting.
+Together, these two points suggest that the published literature on the surveillance task reports significant results at a rate far above what one should expect in the absence of publication bias or selective reporting.

-Further reasons for caution can be found in the ‘awareness/recollection memory’ concept itself.
-Debate continues to rage about what such exclusion criteria even capture: some argue that it is ‘awareness’ (Jones et al., 2009) whereas others advocate for ‘recollective memory’ (Gawronski & Walther, 2012).
-For example, participants may be aware of pairings during the acquisition (EC) phase but fail to recall this information during the retrieval (evaluative) phase.
-Although our primary analysis demonstrated that Olson and Fazio’s (2001) surveillance task effect was replicated, these conceptual concerns raise questions as to whether this procedure represents a useful test of the ‘unaware’ EC hypothesis.
-Retrospective reports of awareness are imperfect in that they may misclassify participants as unaware or vice-versa (but see Hussey & Hughes, 2020).
-Nonetheless, data based on retrospective measures, such as those used here, likely cannot settle the question of whether evaluative conditioning effects can emerge in the absence of awareness by themselves.
-Alternative experimental manipulations of awareness are also possible, although results from such studies also do not produce consistency evidence of ‘unaware’ EC (e.g., Corneille & Stahl, 2019).
+Further reasons for caution can be found in the ‘awareness’ criterion itself.
+Debate continues about what retrospective ‘awareness’ measures capture: some argue that it is awareness of CS-US contingencies (Jones et al., 2009), whereas others argue that recollective memory measures such as the one used by Olson and Fazio (2001) are imperfect indicators of awareness during encoding (Gawronski & Walther, 2012; but see Hussey & Hughes, 2020).
+For example, participants may be aware of pairings during the acquisition (EC) phase but fail to recall this information during the retrieval (evaluation) phase.
+Conversely, participants may use their recently formed attitudes toward the CS to guess the valence of the US it has been paired with, but this does not imply that participants were aware of the CS-US pairings during encoding.
+Thus, data based on retrospective measures, such as those used here, likely cannot settle the question of whether EC effects can emerge in the absence of awareness.
+Experimental manipulations of awareness seem superior in this regard, although results from such studies also have not produced consistent evidence for ‘unaware’ EC (e.g., Corneille & Stahl, 2019).

+Conclusion

 To conclude, although we replicated the surveillance task effect, we urge caution when using such an effect to make strong claims about ‘unaware’ EC, especially when those claims are being used to justify new theory or interventions.
 We also encourage more careful reflection on existing theory and interventions that have already been founded on this effect (e.g., March et al., 2018; Shaw et al., 2016).
-Strong claims necessitate strong evidence; evidence that we are currently lacking.
+Strong claims necessitate strong evidence; evidence that is currently lacking.

 Author contributions